harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-salesforce.md

 Salesforce is a customer relationship management solution that brings companies and customers together.

-Use the SEI Salesforce connector to integrate SEI with Salesforce.
+Use the SEI Salesforce integration to integrate SEI with Salesforce.

 SEI uses OAuth 2.0 to connect to Salesforce.